spotify/flo/README.md

 }
 ```

-The `id` and `inputs` fileds should be pretty self explanatory. `isReference` is a boolean which signals if some task has already been materialized eariler in the tree, given a depth first, post-order traversal.
+The `id` and `inputs` fields should be pretty self explanatory. `isReference` is a boolean which
+signals if some task has already been materialized eariler in the tree, given a depth first,
+post-order traversal.

 Recall that the DAG expansion can chose inputs artibrarily based on the arguments.
+In workflow
-In workflow libraries where expansion is coupled with evaluation, it's hard to know what will be evaluated beforehand.
-Evaluation planning and result caching/memoizing becomes integral parts of such libraries. `flo` aims to expose useful information together with flexible evaluation apis to make it a library for easily building workflow management systems, rather than trying to be the can-do-it-all workflow management system itself.
-More about how this is achieved in the [`TaskContext`][TaskContext] sections.
+libraries where expansion is coupled with evaluation, it's hard to know what will be evaluated
+beforehand.
+Evaluation planning and result caching/memoizing becomes integral parts of such
+libraries. `flo` aims to expose useful information together with flexible evaluation apis to make
+it a library for easily building workflow management systems, rather than trying to be the
+can-do-it-all workflow management system itself.
+More about how this is achieved in the
+[`TaskContext`][TaskContext] sections.

 # [`TaskContext`][TaskContext]